 Using heavily armed police forces, including special elite units and the military, Lukashenko and his generals turned the streets of Belarussian cities into a blood bath.
 Peaceful citizens are being beaten with batons, gassed with tear gas, ran over by military trucks, shot at with rubber bullets and even live ammunition, and pelleted with stun grenades.
 At least several people have been killed.

-To hide its crimes, the Belarusian government shut down Internet midday Sunday, making it extremely difficult to get the news from Belarus.
-Suddenly, Belarus, the IT hub of Europe, became a black spot on the map, cut-off from the world, a new North Korea.
-As I am writing this, Internet still has not been fully restored.
+To hide its crimes, the Belarusian government shut down the Internet midday Sunday, making it extremely difficult to get news from Belarus.
+Suddenly, Belarus, the IT hub of Europe, became a black spot on the map, cut off from the world, a new North Korea.
+As I am writing this, the Internet still has not been fully restored.

 Like for many Belarusians, the last couple of days have been agonizing for me.
 Searching for updates on the well-being of my family and friends, following the news from the protests and the government’s response has consumed my days.
 I scroll through videos shot on cell phones, the shaky footage of armed militia beating men and women in the streets, a child bloodied in a peaceful protest, pensioners screaming from their balconies for government to leave.
 Seeing my fellow Belarussians going through this hell, I am overwhelmed with feelings of helplessness and anxiety.